jaegertracing/documentation/content/docs/next-release/getting-started.md

 ## Migrating from Zipkin

-Collector service exposes Zipkin compatible REST API `/api/v1/spans` which accepts both Thrift and JSON.
+**jaeger-collector** service exposes Zipkin compatible REST API `/api/v1/spans` which accepts both Thrift and JSON.
 Also there is `/api/v2/spans` for JSON and Proto.
 By default it's disabled.
 It can be enabled with `--collector.zipkin.host-port=:9411`.

 Zipkin [Thrift](https://github.com/jaegertracing/jaeger-idl/blob/master/thrift/zipkincore.thrift) IDL and Zipkin [Proto](https://github.com/jaegertracing/jaeger-idl/blob/master/proto/zipkin.proto) IDL files can be found in [jaegertracing/jaeger-idl](https://github.com/jaegertracing/jaeger-idl) repository.